else-when/isopt.github.io/people.md

 ###Taeyoon Choi

-Taeyoon Choi is an artist, educator and curator based in Brooklyn, New York and Seoul, Korea.
-He is the co-founder of [School for Poetic Computation](http://sfpc.io/), an alternative school with the motto “More Poems, Less Demos”.
-His art practice often involve hacking electronics and building circuits, drawing and storytelling, as well as interventions in public space.
-Taeyoon often collaborates with media artists, performance artists and activists to realize socially engaged projects and immersive experiences.
-Recently, he has curated exhibitions and education programs for the [Anyang Public Art Festival](http://apap.or.kr/en/intro) in South Korea, where he also directs Making Lab, an artist-run hacker space.
-He has lectured at Parsons School of Design and Carnegie Mellon University, and served as a facilitator for The Public School New York.
-Taeyoon was a resident and fellow at Eyebeam Art + Technology Center between 2008 and 2011.[taeyoonchoi.com](http://taeyoonchoi.com)
+Taeyoon Choi makes art with electronic circuits, drawing, storytelling and interventions in public space.
+Taeyoon often collaborates with other artists and activists to realize socially engaged projects and participatory experiences.
+He has served as a committee member for The Public School New York and fellow at Eyebeam Art + Technology Center.
+He is the co-founder of [School for Poetic Computation](http://sfpc.io/), an artist run school with the motto “More Poems, Less Demos” based in New York City, where he teaches electronics and other topics.
+Recently, he has curated exhibitions and education programs for the [Anyang Public Art Festival](http://apap.or.kr/en/intro) in South Korea, where he directs Making Lab, a makerspace focusing on artist-community collaboration. [taeyoonchoi.com](http://taeyoonchoi.com)

 ---